- Posted by Natasha Watson

 Under the Paris Climate Agreement, nations need to show how they intend to reduce carbon emissions.
 Protection of mangroves is an important climate action, because mangroves accumulate three to ten times more carbon than most ecosystems on the planet.
 But actions for reducing emissions by reducing loss of mangrove forests can be contentious.
 We need to know what a nation would have emitted without new actions to protection mangroves against what it is projected to emit if no action is taken.
 In our study, we projected for the first time global carbon emissions from different drivers of mangrove deforestation.

-You will be able to explore projections for nations in our new web application to be launched on 20 April 2021.
+You can explore projections for nations in our new web application: https://mangrove-carbon.wetlands.app/

 We looked at five key drivers of carbon emissions from mangrove loss: clearing of the coast, urbanisation, aquaculture and agriculture, erosion and extreme climatic events.
 There is much variation across the world both in the amount of emissions projected and the causes of those emissions.

 Image: Projections of carbon emissions (Terragrams of CO2 equivalent), figure from Adame et al. 2021.

 For example, Australia is doing relatively well compared to other regions of the world, but extreme climate events are a major cause of emissions here.

 Overseas, emissions from mangrove loss are concentrated in five regions of the world; which are also global hotspots of rising carbon emissions: southeast and south Asia due to agriculture and aquaculture, and the Caribbean, west Myanmar and North Brazil due to erosion and clearing.